Jingo-Finance/docs/docs/sdk/v1/guides/01-quick-start.md

 # Reference

-Comprehensive reference material for the SDK is publicly available on the [Pegasys Labs Github](https://github.com/Pegasys).
+Comprehensive reference material for the SDK is publicly available on the [Jingo Finance Github](https://github.com/Pegasys).